-Former Cabinet Ministers are also urged to take into consideration the values of the National Assembly as well as the rules governing conflicts of interest at all times.
+Former staff members are also urged to take into consideration the values of the National Assembly as well as the rules governing conflicts of interest at all times.
 Together, these standards help maintain public confidence in democratic institutions.

-It is also appropriate for a former Cabinet Minister to notify all new employers of the postterm rules applicable under the circumstances.
+It is also appropriate for former staff members to notify all new employers of the post-term rules applicable under the circumstances.

-The relevant legislation is appended hereto.
+The relevant legislative and regulatory provisions are appended hereto.